Scroll to navigation

 Parameters

-x, y - floating point values
+x, y - floating-point or integer values

 Return value

-If successful, returns the floating-point remainder of the division x/y as defined
+If successful, returns the floating-point remainder of the division x / y as defined

 above.